-I am, as it turns out, surrounded by many who wish to woo the fickle mistress of business and good fortune.
-They want to work at something in a moral way, be empowered to make their own choices, and create a company (or more) that might actually be bigger than them.
-Generally, the immediate goal is to have the idea they start affirmed by either money or a customer base.
+New business owners want to work at something in a moral way, be empowered to make their own choices, and create a company (or more) that might actually be bigger than them.
 That doesn’t come easy when many of the ideas you have are wrong.
-I recently came across a great list of first-time of misconceptions, and added a number of my own items too it.
+I recently came across a great list of misconceptions, and added a number of my own items too it.

 I run a small business.
 I handle customer service and I’m also a customer to other businesses.
 Often, the phrase “The customer is always right” is mentioned in passing or sort of in jest when someone talks of a customer/business disagreement.
 There is actually a history to this phrase that dates back to the early 20th century.
 But I wanted to talk about whether, as a consultant and a business owner, is it really true that the customer is always right?